spoonboy-io/dozer/README.md

 ### Installation
-Grab the tar.gz or zip archive for your OS from the [releases page](https://github.com/spoonboy-io/dozer/releases/latest) (soon).
+Grab the tar.gz or zip archive for your OS from the [releases page](https://github.com/spoonboy-io/dozer/releases/latest).

 Unpack it to the target host, and then start the server.